- Location: North Wales

 - Route description:

 This is a full circumnavigation of the island mostly using tranquil and quiet island lanes.
 Most routes published by others use the main roads which can get very busy and fast.
 The route keeps as close as possible to the coast and stops at various picturesque ports and villages, with plenty of opportunities to sample local fare, enjoy the beaches and explore the numerous points of interest.

-It is possible to start at any point on this route, or to split it into two days.
-Our start point is from Beaumaris with a ride along the quiet lanes to the picturesque fishing village of Moelfre.
+It is possible to start at any point on this route.
+Our start point is from Menai Bridge with a ride along the quiet lanes to the picturesque fishing village of Moelfre.
 It rounds the northeast tip past the historic industrial port of Amlwch before dropping into beautiful Cemaes Bay.

 Heading south on the quiet lanes to Valley, the peace is often disturbed by low flying jets and it can be quite a buzz cycling alongside the runway.
 The route continues to the impressive sands and water sports mecca of Rhosneigr and on through the dunes behind the beach of Aberffraw.
 Using the small lanes the route goes through Llanfair Pwllgwyngyll (boasting the longest name for a rail station in the UK) and on to Menai Bridge.
 This makes a good place for a stop to walk to the base of the suspension bridge and watch the turbulent waters running through the Strait.

 The last leg again uses the quiet lanes to return to Beaumaris.

 - Getting there: